-The following section describes how to setup and configure an authentication server.
+This section describes how to manage RADIUS and TACACS+ authentication.

-Section 4.8.1, "Managing RADIUS Authentication"

-Section 4.8.2, "Managing TACACS+ Authentication"
+- Section 4.8.1, "Managing RADIUS Authentication" - Section 4.8.2, "Managing TACACS+ Authentication"

 Managing RADIUS Authentication

 RUGGEDCOM ROS can be configured to act as a RADIUS client and forward user credentials to a RADIUS (Remote Authentication Dial In User Service) server for remote authentication and authorization.